Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Introduction

-Compared with conventional model-based PKG techniques (e.g. \cite{wang2012wireless,liu2019secret,goldberg2013method,wu2013secret,qin2016exploiting,allam2017channel,li2018constructing}), deep learning-based key generation methods are not limited with channel models and can achieve excellent performance.
+Compared with conventional model-based PKG techniques (e.g. \cite{wang2012wireless,liu2019secret,qin2016exploiting,allam2017channel,li2018constructing}), deep learning-based key generation methods are not limited to channel models and can achieve excellent performance.
 However, existing deep learning-based approaches only consider a given wireless environment and the deep learning model only can learn the feature mapping function in this specific environment.
 In practice, users may experience different new environments.
-Existing machine learning techniques require data collection and model training for each communication environment, leading to a large amount of training resources and training data, which is difficult to be used in real-world applications.
+Existing machine learning techniques require data collection and model training for each communication environment, leading to a large number of training resources and training data, which is difficult to be used in real-world applications.
 Therefore, how to quickly adapt the deep learning model to new environments for feature mapping and key generation with low cost is a new challenge that needs to be addressed.

-Deep transfer learning (DTL)~\cite{zhuang2020comprehensive, nguyen2021transfer} and meta-learning \cite{thrun1998learning,park2020end,park2021learning} are effective ways that can solve the problem of inapplicability of the deep learning model caused by environmental changes.
-DTL uses the knowledge of source tasks to improve the performance of target tasks and is a promising machine learning technology that can solve similar tasks with limited labelled data.
+Deep transfer learning (DTL)~\cite{nguyen2021transfer} and meta-learning \cite{thrun1998learning,park2021learning} are effective ways that can solve the problem of inapplicability of the deep learning model caused by environmental changes.
+DTL uses the knowledge of source tasks to improve the performance of target tasks and is a promising machine learning technology that can solve similar tasks with limited labeled data.
 Meta-learning aims to improve the ability to adapt or generalize to new tasks and environments that have never been encountered during the training stage by training in multiple learning tasks.
-They have been widely used in many areas to solve the problem of performance degradation of deep learning models due to environmental changes, e.g., channel feedback \cite{zeng2021downlink}, beam prediction \cite{yuan2020transfer}, downlink channel prediction \cite{yang2020deep}, resource allocation \cite{shen2019transfer}, etc.
+They have been widely used in many areas to solve the problem of performance degradation of deep learning models due to environmental changes, e.g., channel feedback \cite{zeng2021downlink}, beam prediction \cite{yuan2020transfer}, downlink channel prediction \cite{yang2020deep}, Beamforming Optimization \cite{9367008} etc, but still not applied to the field of PKG.